Geohazard Assessment & Management

-We help clients with the full cycle of safety and economic risk management for assets that include road and rail transportation networks, electrical generation and transmission infrastructure, resource extraction and waste management and residential development.
-Through the translation of complex data into a clear basis for decision making, we help clients make sense of risk, implement controls where needed most, and understand the level of risk reduction that has been achieved.
+We help clients with the full cycle of safety and economic risk management for assets that include road and rail transportation networks, electrical generation and transmission infrastructure, resource extraction and waste management, and residential development.
+Through the translation of complex data into a clear basis for decision-making, we help clients make sense of risk, implement controls where needed most, and understand the level of risk reduction that has been achieved.

 - Field-based reconnaissance and hazard mapping

-- Analyses of aerial photographs, visible satellite imagery, Interferometric Synthetic Aperture Radar (INSAR) and lidar (Light Detection and Ranging)
+- Analyses of aerial photographs, visible satellite imagery, Interferometric Synthetic Aperture Radar (INSAR), and lidar (Light Detection and Ranging)

-- Stratigraphy mapping in test trenches and natural exposures
+- Stratigraphy mapping in test trenches and natural exposures.

 BGC routinely carries out site investigation programs to characterize hazard sites.
 This work often includes detailed field and aerial photograph mapping; test pitting and stratigraphic analysis; geotechnical drilling, testing, and sampling; ground motion monitoring, laboratory testing; and installation of borehole instrumentation.

-BGC is experienced with the selection and installation of a variety of instrumentation types, including rain gauges, piezometers, slope inclinometers, and extensometers (crackmeters).
+BGC is experienced with the selection and installation of a variety of instrumentation types including rain gauges, piezometers, slope inclinometers, and extensometers (crackmeters).

 Hazard maps often combine the results of the hazard recognition and site characterization phases with detailed analyses.
 Maps are a primary tool for communicating hazards to stakeholders.
-BGC provides hazard assessment that are individually tailored to specific projects and typically involve estimating:
+BGC provides hazard assessments that are individually tailored to specific projects and typically involve estimating: